ccxt/ccxt/doc/manual.rst

 Error Handling
 ==============

-All exceptions are derived from the base CCXTError exception, which, in its turn, is defined in the ccxt library like so:
+All exceptions are derived from the base BaseError exception, which, in its turn, is defined in the ccxt library like so:

 .. code:: javascript

     // JavaScript
-    class CCXTError extends Error {
+    class BaseError extends Error {
         constructor () {
             super ()
-            // a workaround to make `instanceof CCXTError` work in ES5 this.constructor = CCXTError
+            // a workaround to make `instanceof BaseError` work in ES5 this.constructor = BaseError
-            this.__proto__   = CCXTError.prototype
+            this.__proto__   = BaseError.prototype
         }
     }

 .. code:: python

     # Python
-    class CCXTError (Exception):
+    class BaseError (Exception):
         pass

 .. code:: php

     // PHP
-    class CCXTError extends \Exception {}
+    class BaseError extends \Exception {}

 Below is an outline of exception inheritance hierarchy:

 ::

-    + CCXTError
+    + BaseError
     |
     +---+ ExchangeError
     |   |